Kyoto’s Nishiki Market – Vegetables

 What I loved about the food scene in Kyoto is that despite having more modern methods of food preparation, traditional methods are still used because you cannot replace the essential flavors that come from producing it the “hard” way.

-During our tour of the Nishiki Market with Context Travel, Daniel showed us a lot of the artisinal styles of preparation.
+During our tour of the Nishiki Market with Context Travel, Daniel showed us a lot of the artisanal styles of preparation.
 One such method is nukazuke, using rice husks or rice bran to ferment vegetables.
 (Here is a fantastic blog post from the Kyoto Foodie that details the process.)
 You can find many merchants selling a variety of vegetables using this method throughout Nishiki market.

 I love the fact that every part of the rice is used.
 From the husks to the stalk.
 And in so many ways.
 One of our favorite teas is the genmai cha sometimes called Kyoto (roasted) rice tea which is delicious!
 And several afternoons we snacked on a variety of roasted rice cakes from the rice shop.